 The Consequences of Politics this Year

 While we have seen great development for humans in recent decades, 2018 has offered certain worries that, in the worst case scenario, could inhibit this trend, or even turn it over.
-We have politically seen how APAC is increasingly taking over, where we find a Jinping who now has taken total control “for life” over the world’s largest dictatorship, balanced by a democratic India becoming increasingly humanitarian, and a South and North Korea at least talking to each other.
+We have politically seen how APAC is increasingly taking over, where we find a Jinping who now has taken total control “for life” over one of the two largest countries in the the world, while we see an increasingly humanitarian processes in the other, and a South and North Korea at least talking to each other.

 Despite Asia’s increasingly strong influence, it is still America with Trump and his whims that not only received by far most media space but received an immense bigger number of online searches — 10 fold higher than neither Asian or European leaders — with trade war and termination of agreements on disarmament, human rights, environment etc. In the EMEA on the other side of the globe, Putin continues to take power and rattles with weapons, Saudi and Turkey also rattling, while in the middle we find the swaying 3M with a Merkel departing, a May who misses her contract for Brexit and a Macron attacked by yellow vests.

 With a politically more powerful APAC, an increasingly turbulent Americas and increasingly swaying EMEA in the baggage, we have seen how the conflicts during the year were stained by Putin and his vassals suffocating not only terrorism but all rebellions in Syria, while Trump threatened to fail peshmergas in Iraq and leave Afghanistan open to Putin’s invites.
 We have seen how the UN, on one hand, ended the horrific Eritrean-Ethiopian war, while the war in Yemen worsened catastrophically.